Sea level rise and coastal adaptation

 • Analysis of case studies showcasing the environmental, economic, and social impacts of sea level rise on coastal regions

-• Overview of different adaptation strategies and approaches to address sea level rise impacts
+• Overview of different adaptation strategies and approaches to addressing sea level rise impacts

-By the end of the course, participants will have a comprehensive understanding of the science, measurement and modeling techniques, impacts and adaptive measures related to sea level rise.
-They will be able to access and interpret existing relevant data sources and visualization tools, and will be well-equipped to contribute to the development of sustainable and resilient coastal communities, based on existing and on-going initiatives, leveraging their knowledge to tackle the complex challenges posed by rising sea levels.
+By the end of the course, participants will have a comprehensive understanding of the science, measurement and modelling techniques, impacts and adaptive measures related to sea level rise.
+They will be able to access and interpret existing relevant data sources and visualization tools and will be well-equipped to contribute to the development of sustainable and resilient coastal communities based on existing and ongoing initiatives, leveraging their knowledge to tackle the complex challenges posed by rising sea levels.

 Begoña Pérez Gómez – Director of the Course